Anna, Texas: History

 Following the American Civil War, the Houston and Texas Central Railway resumed laying track north from Corsicana and passed through the area in 1872.
 By the time Anna was platted in 1883, it had a population of 20, two stores, a steam gristmill, and a Baptist church.
 A post office also opened in that year.
 In 1885, the railroad built a depot.

 By 1890 the town had a population of nearly 200.
 Anna was incorporated in 1913, with John L. Greer as first mayor.

-Local historian Chester A. Howell compiled a brief history of Anna for inclusion in a book, A Town Named Anna, that was given to those who attended the Anna school homecoming on October 19, 1985.
+Local historian Chester A. Howell (1921-2019) compiled a brief history of Anna for inclusion in a book, A Town Named Anna, that was given to those who attended the Anna school homecoming on October 19, 1985.
 A one-page list of errata to correct some minor errors was added in 1989.
 In 2018, the Anna Area Historical Preservation Society published, "The Spark That Ignited The Town Of Anna" (ISBN 9781799137610), a collection of stories and pictures of early Anna, Texas.

 The Houston and Texas Central Railway extended its track in a north–south route several miles east of Mantua in 1872.
 Mantua soon declined in favor of the new railroad towns of Van Alstyne (Grayson County) and Anna which developed here in early 1880s.

 Namesake

 The town was named in honor of Miss Anna Quinlan, daughter of George A. Quinlan, superintendent of the Houston and Texas Central Railroad.

-Anna Elizabeth Quinlan was born on September 8, 1878, to George Austin Quinlan and Mary Kate (Saunders) Quinlan.
-She had one sibling, George Austin Quinlan, Jr. born October 10, 1880.
-Anna married Edward Tom Randle of Dallas on June 2, 1902, in Washington, D.C.
-Edward was an attorney and, they moved to Dallas following his graduation from Georgetown College.
-Edward died on December 1, 1918.
-Following her husband’s death, Anna moved to Wauwatosa, Wisconsin, and later to Libertyville, Illinois, apparently to be near her brother, George.
-Anna never remarried and died childless in 1952.

 First Christian Church of Anna

-Liberty Christian Church (Disciples of Christ), one of the earliest Christian Churches in Texas, was founded in northern Collin County by pioneer settlers Collin McKinney and J. B. Wilmeth in 1846.
+Liberty Christian Church, one of the earliest Christian Church (Disciples of Christ) churches in Texas, was founded in northern Collin County by pioneer settlers Collin McKinney and J. B. Wilmeth in 1846.
 In 1854, a Christian seminary was established by members of the Liberty congregation about two miles northwest of Anna in the (then) newly established community of Mantua.

 According to local tradition Mantua's Christian congregation split between the two new communities.
 Former Mantua church members and early Anna resident Rebecca Sherley helped organize the First Christian Church of Anna in 1882.
 The Rev. Alf Douglas served as first Pastor.
 Services were held in the Sherley home until it burned in 1886.
 About 1890 the sanctuary was built here at the site of the former Sherley home.
 Major additions to the rear of the sanctuary were completed in 1949.